mfenner1/mlwpy_code/make_environments.md

      pydotplus py-xgboost scikit-learn scikit-image \
      seaborn
 % conda activate book_base_2020
+% conda install -c conda-forge pymc3
 % python -m ipykernel install --user --name book_base_2020
+# you can now use book_base_2020 from inside your notebooks
 ```

 PyMC3 started playing nicely with other packages, *but* when executing